 All students assessed performed well on this item.
-Two made a raw score of 12 out of 12 and two made raw scores of 12 and 13 out of 15 on the assessment rubric.
-Raw scores ranging from 11 to 15 on the assessment rubric are in the Green zone.
-As this is the first year of our sampling data, we must be careful about drawing conclusions drawn from the data at this point.
+All six made scored a 3-GO on the assessment rubric.
+Raw scores ranging from 12 to 15 on the assessment rubric are in the Green zone.
+As this is the third year of our sampling data, we must be careful about drawing conclusions drawn from the data at this point.
 We will need to see how scores compare over the next few years to draw substantive conclusions.
-However, with this small sampling, at this point, the results are positive on this indicator.
+However, with this small sampling, at this point, the results are very positive on this indicator.